Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 Because Otterhounds have been known to suffer from bloat, it is really important that they be fed twice a day instead of giving them just one larger meal a day.
 It's also a good idea to invest in a stand to place their feed bowl which makes it easier for these large dogs to eat comfortably without having to stretch their necks down low to reach their food.
-Dog should not be exercised just before or just after they have eaten either because this puts them more a risk of suffering from bloat.
+Dog should not be exercised just before or just after they have eaten either because this puts them more a risk of suffering from bloat which could prove fatal if not treated as an emergency.

 If you are looking to buy an Otterhound you may have to go on a waiting list because not many puppies are registered with The Kennel Club every year.
 You would need to pay anything upwards of £700 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Otterhound in northern England would be £25.57 a month for basic cover but for a lifetime policy, this would set you back £64.18 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Otterhound in northern England would be £28.15 a month for basic cover but for a lifetime policy, this would set you back £66.87 a month (quote as of May 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed amongst other things.

-As a rough guide, the average cost to keep and care for an Otterhound would be between £60 to £110 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for an Otterhound would be between £60 to £110 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Kennel Club registered pedigree Otterhound puppy.

 Click 'Like' if you love Otterhounds.